Shivanipandey27/To-Do-App/README.md

-#📝 To-Do App
+📝 To-Do App

-Keep track of your tasks in a simple & fun way! ✅
+A simple web app to manage your tasks and stay organized ✅

-✨ Features
+1️⃣ Features

 ➕ Add tasks

 ✅ Mark tasks as done

 ❌ Delete tasks

-  📱 Works on desktop & mobile
+📱 Responsive on desktop & mobile

-💻 Technologies
+2️⃣ Technologies

 🌐 HTML

 🎨 CSS

 ⚡ JavaScript

-🚀 How to Use
+3️⃣ How to Use

-1.Open index.html in your browser
+Open index.html in your browser

-2.Type a task in the input box
+Type a task in the input field

-3.Press Enter or click Add ➕
+Press Enter or click Add ➕

-4.✅ Check tasks when done
+✅ Check tasks when done

-5.❌ Delete tasks you don’t need
+❌ Delete tasks you no longer need